Wanna know how to make your WordPress site secure?

 Monitor Suspicious Activities: Configure the plugin to monitor suspicious activities on your website.
 Set up email alerts for any security issues that are detected.

-By following these steps, you can secure your WordPress website using the Solid Security plugin.
+Following these steps, you can secure your WordPress website using the Solid Security plugin.

 It is important to regularly monitor your website for security issues and to stay informed about the latest security threats and best practices.